Yore1123/CLVisc3.1/README.md

    in your ".bashrc" file.

-   CUDA official download website: https://developer.nvidia.com/cuda-downloads
+   > CUDA official download website: https://developer.nvidia.com/cuda-downloads

 ### 2. Install Anaconda (example for Ubuntu22.04.4 LTS and Anaconda3):

-   Download Anaconda from the website, https://www.anaconda.com/download/ and run
+   Download Anaconda from the website, https://www.anaconda.com/download/, and run

 ```bash
    sh Anaconda3-2024.02-1-Linux-x86_64.sh
 ```

-   Note: Anaconda3 already includes BOOST, you do NOT need to install BOOST additionally!
+   __Note__: Anaconda3 already includes BOOST, you do NOT need to install BOOST additionally!

 ### 3. Install PyOpenCL: